RolaMAlghamdi/Supply-Tracker/README.md

 * Git
 * GitHub

-Additional technologies and tools can be added based on the final implementation.

 How to Run the Project

 1. Clone or download the repository.
 2. Open the project folder.
-3. Run the project using the required development environment.
-4. Open the main page in a web browser.
+3. Open the main HTML file in a web browser.

-If the project requires specific dependencies or commands, they should be added here.
+4. Explore the available features of the platform.

+If additional dependencies are required, the necessary installation and setup steps will be provided here.

 How to Use the Platform

-1. Open the Supply Tracker platform.
-2. Search for the required construction material.
+1. Search for the required construction material.
-3. Check the material’s availability.
+2. Check its availability.
-4. View the available suppliers.
+3. View the available suppliers.
-5. Compare prices between suppliers.
+4. Compare prices between suppliers.
-6. Select the most suitable option.
+5. Select the most suitable supplier.
-7. If the material is unavailable, activate the tracking or notification feature.
+6. If the material is unavailable, activate the tracking or notification feature.

 Project Screenshots

-Screenshots of the main interfaces and important features will be included here to demonstrate the functionality and design of the platform.
+Screenshots of the main interfaces and important features will be added here to demonstrate the functionality and design of the platform.

 Team Members

+* Rola Alghamdi
+* Afnan Aljarad
-* @na7nnnada9
+* Rina Kriri
-* @janaalbakri3
+* Sara Alkhuriji
-* @Dana-th
+* Nada Alghamdi
-* @saraalkhuriji-tech
+* Rahaf Alobaid
-* @afnansaljarad
+* Jana Albakri
-* @fatmahbr
+* Fatmah Rabiah
-* @rahafAlobaid
+* Dana Alhumaidi

 Training Program